 Rather than spend about $75 on centerpiece from a florist, you can make your own for a fraction of the cost, said Cynthia O’Hara, author of the book “Cooking, Baking, and Making: 100 Recipes and DIY Ideas for All Season and Reasons.”
 To create an autumn centerpiece, cut a hole in the top of a pumpkin and clean out the seeds and pulp.
 Place a jar in the pumpkin and fill it with fall foliage and wildflowers.

 Rather than spend money on harsh chemicals to kill pesky weeds in your yard, you can make your own weed killer solution for a fraction of the cost.
 The easy home project requires mixing equal parts vinegar and water.
 Then add four to six ounces of dish soap per gallon of water and vinegar mixture.

 Put the solution in a spray bottle or garden sprayer to target the weeds you want to kill.
 Steele estimated that you could save $20 creating as much weed killer on your own as you would get with a store-bought product that can cause irritation if it comes into contact with your skin.

 You don’t have to spend a lot buying expensive fertilizers.
 You can help your garden grow with compost.
 You can buy compost at lawn and garden stores, such as Dr. Earth 803 Compost 1.5 cubic feet, from Walmart for $21.26.
 Or “you can make your own compost by combining kitchen and garden scraps,” said Gena Lorainne, a horticulturist and planting expert at U.K.-based Fantastic Gardeners.

-Diverting food scraps to a compost bin can help reduce the amount of trash you’ll throw away, which also means you won’t go through trash bags as quickly.
-You can find tips on how to make compost at EPA.gov, the website for the Environmental Protection Agency.
+Diverting food scraps to a compost bin can help reduce the amount of trash you’ll throw away, which also means you won’t go through trash bags as quickly, saving you even more money.